Alien6-Studio/outerspace-operator/docs/about/faq.md

 ## How can I customize OuterSpace Operator to suit my needs?

 OuterSpace Operator is __fully customizable__, allowing users to tailor deployments according to their specific needs.
-For more details on customization, refer to the respective sections of the documentation.
+For more details on customization, refer to the respective sections of the documentation or contact our support team at support@outerspace.sh.

 ## Can I use OuterSpace Operator across different cloud providers?